ninonagy/todo-app/README.md

 Database 'database' created successfully.
 ```

-And this is it, now we are ready to start using Todo App.
+And this is it, now you are ready to start using Todo App.